Pentagon sending 250 troops to Texas because of caravan

 Earlier this week, the Texas Department of Public Safety sent state troopers to Eagle Pass in advance of the caravan's arrival.

-"Acting Secretary of Defense Shanahan has authorized the repositioning of approximately 250 active duty military personnel from current border security support missions in Arizona to the vicinity of the Eagle Pass [Ports of Entry]," said the statement by Capt.
-Speaks.
+"Acting Secretary of Defense Shanahan has authorized the repositioning of approximately 250 active duty military personnel from current border security support missions in Arizona to the vicinity of the Eagle Pass [Ports of Entry]," Speaks said in the statement.
 "This support is being provided under existing authorities and in accordance with previously approved requests for support."

 Pentagon sending 3,750 more troops to Mexico borderFeb.
 4, 201900:27